microsoft/ApplicationInsights-dotnet/Readme.md

 ```
 - If you get NPM package restore errors, make sure Node and NPM are added to PATH.
 - If you get Bower pacakge restore errors, make sure Git is added to PATH.
-- If you get dotnet package restore errors, make sure [.NET CLI is installed](https://github.com/dotnet/cli/blob/rel/1.0.0/Documentation/cli-installation-scenarios.md) and the nuget feeds are up to date.
+- If you get dotnet package restore errors, make sure [.NET Core CLI is installed](https://github.com/dotnet/cli/blob/rel/1.0.0/Documentation/cli-installation-scenarios.md) and the nuget feeds are up to date.

 ## Branches
 - We follow the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model) model.